scott-janssens/Dorico.Net/README.md

 The Dorico API is not well documented.
 Examining the application.log is the best way to see which commands and what parameter values are used to accomplish a piece of functionality.

 # Notes

+This code has been tested with Dorico Pro 5 on Windows 11.

 The Note class does not currently support microtonality.